arogina/simple-calculator-js/README.md

-# simple-calculator-js
+# Simple Calculator

-A simple Calculator app using HTML, CSS and JavaScript
+A simple Calculator app using HTML, CSS and JavaScript.